Edit

 Forehead lines primarily develop due to the following factors:

 1. Muscle movement: The frontalis muscle, which spans the forehead from the eyebrows to the hairline, raises the eyebrows.
-Repeated contractions of this muscle over time lead to the formation of horizontal lines.
+Repeated contractions of this muscle over time lead to the formation of horizontal lines, which can be softened with wrinkle reducing treatments.

 2. Aging process: As we age, our skin loses collagen and elastin, essential proteins that maintain skin firmness and elasticity.
 This natural decline reduces the skin’s ability to bounce back after facial expressions, contributing to the formation of wrinkles.